technorabilia/docker-bits/README.md

 ```

 ## Report issues
-If you encounter a problem, please report it on the project’s [GitHub Issues page](https://github.com/technorabilia/docker-bits/issues).
+If you encounter a problem, please report it on the project's [GitHub Issues page](https://github.com/technorabilia/docker-bits/issues).
 Issues will be reviewed as soon as possible.

 ## Considerations
 * With the default volume structure recommended by LinuxServer.io, you cannot use hard links.
 More information is available [here](https://docs.linuxserver.io/images/docker-sonarr#application-setup).